What if I told you that you can save at least £10,000 per engineer annually? We’ll show you the maths behind it in this article.

-Fractory’s online manufacturing platform accepts STEP files.
-Nowadays, all projects are first done as 3D models that can be converted into the universal STEP format.
-Uploading those to our platform gives an instant price quotation.
+Fractory’s cloud manufacturing platform accepts STEP files as well as file types native to SolidWorks (SLDPRT) and Autodesk Inventor (IPT).
+Nowadays, all projects are first done as 3D models that can easily be converted into the universal STEP format.
+Uploading those to our platform gives an instant price quote.
 Therefore, there’s no more need for drawings.

 And there’s no more need to spend 20% of an engineer’s time on that.
 How many engineers do you have at your company?